Shrewsbury, New Jersey

-Shrewsbury is a borough in Monmouth County, in the U.S. state of New Jersey.
-Centrally located in the Jersey Shore region in the New York Metropolitan area, the borough is a historic bedroom community of New York City.
-As of the 2020 United States census, the borough's population was 4,184, an increase of 375 (+9.8%) from the 2010 census count of 3,809, which in turn reflected an increase of 219 (+6.1%) from the 3,590 counted in the 2000 census.
+Shrewsbury is a borough in eastern Monmouth County, in the U.S. state of New Jersey.
+Located within the heart of the northern Jersey Shore region, the borough is a bedroom community of New York City.
+As of the 2020 United States census, the borough's population was 4,184, its highest decennial count ever and an increase of 375 (+9.8%) from the 2010 census count of 3,809, which in turn reflected an increase of 219 (+6.1%) from the 3,590 counted in the 2000 census.

 Shrewsbury was formed as a borough by an act of the New Jersey Legislature on March 22, 1926, from portions of Shrewsbury Township, based on the results of a referendum held on May 11, 1926.
 The borough's name comes from Shrewsbury, England.

 History

 Shrewsbury was part of the Navesink Patent or Monmouth Tract granted soon after the creation of East Jersey in 1665.
-The tract included Shrewsbury, along with the other historic towns of Freehold in western Monmouth County and Middletown in northern Monmouth County.
+The tract included Shrewsbury, along with the other historic communities of Freehold Township in western Monmouth County and Middletown Township in northern Monmouth County.

 When it was formed in 1693, Shrewsbury covered an area of almost 1000 sqmi, extending to the north to the Navesink River, south to include all of present-day Ocean County, east to the Atlantic Ocean and west to the present-day border of Monmouth County.
 It retained its size and scope until 1750, when various different municipalities began to break off from it.
 The first of those being Stafford Township, which was formed in 1750 and taking away much of modern-day Ocean County.
 The Parker Homestead, one of the oldest structures in the state, was built by early settlers to the region.
 Many of the early settlers of the region originated from Long Island, Rhode Island, and Massachusetts.

 What is now Shrewsbury Township was originally formed on October 31, 1693, and was created as a township by the Township Act of 1798 of the New Jersey Legislature on February 21, 1798.
 Shrewsbury Borough broke off from Shrewsbury Township, and was officially established on May 11, 1926.

 Geography

 According to the United States Census Bureau, the borough had a total area of 2.19 square miles (5.67 km2), including 2.16 square miles (5.60 km2) of land and 0.03 square miles (0.07 km2) of water (1.32%).

 The borough borders the Monmouth County municipalities of Eatontown, Little Silver, Oceanport, Red Bank, Shrewsbury Township and Tinton Falls.

-Shrewsbury Borough prior to 1926 was a part of Shrewsbury Township, which had originally encompassed most of Monmouth and Ocean County, New Jersey counties, including several of the other municipalities nearby, until finally shrinking down to under one square mile.
+Shrewsbury Borough prior to 1926 was a part of Shrewsbury Township, which had originally encompassed most of Monmouth and Ocean counties, including several of the other municipalities nearby, until finally shrinking down to under one square mile.